kristoji/CTF_writeups/ecsc2024_round2_rev2/writeup.md

 </div>

-# SUMMARY
+## Summary
 This challenge revolves around an ARM kernel that encrypts the screen buffer, displaying encrypted data similar to the provided `out.enc` file on the console.

 The initial step involves deobfuscating the binary.
 This is accomplished by tracing its execution using gdb-multiarch combined with QEMU's -S -s options, allowing for an in-depth analysis of the binary's operations.
-Key to this process is patching the undefined (UND) instructions with appropriate handlers from the IRQ vector table.
+Key to this process is patching the undefined (UDF) instructions with appropriate handlers from the IRQ vector table.

 Through detailed examination of the pseudo-code, the encryption is identified as a CRAX Block Cipher algorithm.